Zirias/xmoji/README.md

 ![Xmoji in fvwm3](.github/screenshots/xmoji.png?raw=true)

 This the successor of my [qXmoji](https://github.com/Zirias/qxmoji) tool which used Qt for its GUI.
-Some of qXmoji's features (notably translations) are still missing though.
+It's already ahead feature wise, and the few minor features still missing are on the roadmap to version 1.0.

 [![Packaging status](https://repology.org/badge/vertical-allrepos/xmoji.svg)](
 https://repology.org/project/xmoji/versions)